Stretford: Invention and discovery

-The Stretford process was developed at the North-Western Gas Board's laboratories in Stretford during the 1940s.
+The Stretford process was developed at the North Western Gas Board's laboratories in Stretford during the 1940s.
 It was the first liquid phase oxidation process for removing hydrogen sulphide (H_{2}S) from town gas to be commercially successful.
 Many Stretford plants were built worldwide.

 Public services

-Policing in Stretford is the responsibility of the Greater Manchester Police.
+Policing in Stretford is the responsibility of the Greater Manchester Police whose HQ is in Old Trafford.
 The force's "M" Division, responsible for policing in Trafford, is also based in Stretford, close to Trafford Town Hall.

 Waste management is co-ordinated by the local authority via the Greater Manchester Waste Disposal Authority.

-Healthcare is overseen by the NHS with hospitals nearby in Urmston and Wythenshawe.
-The nearest Ambulance Stations are located in Urmston and Sale.
+Healthcare is overseen by the NHS with hospitals nearby in Davyhulme (Trafford General Hospital) and Wythenshawe (Wythenshawe Hospital).
+The nearest ambulance stations are located in Urmston and Sale.

-Greater Manchester Fire and Rescue Service (GMFRS) oversee the Fire and Rescue services in the area here.
-One of their 3 Fire Stations can be found in Stretford on Park Road, near the Trafford Centre and Kelloggs Factory.
+Greater Manchester Fire and Rescue Service (GMFRS) oversee the fire and rescue services in Stretford.
+One of their 3 fire stations can be found in Stretford on Park Road, near the Trafford Centre and Kellogg's Factory.